ouweiya/zustand-zh/docs/guides/initialize-state-with-props.md

 }
 ```

-### Optionally allow using a custom equality function
+### Optionally allow using a custom equality function {#optionally-allow-using-a-custom-equality-function}

 ```tsx
 // Allow custom equality function by using useStoreWithEqualityFn instead of useStore